Christopher Nolan: Early life and education

-Christopher Edward Nolan was born on 30 July 1970 in Westminster, London.
-His father, Brendan James Nolan, is a retired British advertising executive of Irish descent who worked as a creative director.
-His mother, Christina Jensen, was an American flight attendant from Evanston, Illinois; she would later work as a teacher of English.
-He has an elder brother, Matthew, and a younger brother, Jonathan, also a filmmaker.
+Christopher Edward Nolan was born on 30 July 1970 in the Westminster district of London.
+His father, Brendan James Nolan (1936–2009), was a British advertising executive of Irish descent who worked as a creative director.
+His mother, Christina Jensen (born 1942), is an American former flight attendant from Evanston, Illinois; she also worked as a teacher of English.
+He has an older brother, Matthew, and a younger brother, Jonathan, also a filmmaker.
 The three brothers were raised Catholic in Highgate and spent their summers in Evanston.
-Nolan also spent time living in Chicago during his youth, and he holds both UK and US citizenship.
+Nolan also spent time living in Chicago during his youth, and he holds dual British and American citizenship.

-Nolan attended University College London and used its Flaxman Gallery for a scene in Inception (2010).
+Nolan attended University College London and used its Flaxman Gallery (pictured) for a scene in Inception (2010).

-Growing up, Nolan was particularly influenced by the work of Sir Ridley Scott and the science fiction films 2001: A Space Odyssey (1968) and Star Wars (1977).
+Growing up, Nolan was particularly influenced by the work of Ridley Scott and the science fiction films 2001: A Space Odyssey (1968) and Star Wars (1977).
 He would repeatedly watch the latter film and extensively research its making.
-Nolan began making films at the age of seven, borrowing his father's Super 8 camera and shooting short films with his action figures.
+Nolan began making films at age seven, borrowing his father's Super 8 camera and shooting short films with his action figures.
 These films included a stop motion animation homage to Star Wars called Space Wars.
 He cast his brother Jonathan and built sets from "clay, flour, egg boxes and toilet rolls".
 His uncle, who had worked at NASA building guidance systems for the Apollo rockets, sent him some launch footage: "I re-filmed them off the screen and cut them in, thinking no-one would notice", Nolan later remarked.
-From the age of 11, he aspired to be a professional filmmaker.
+From age eleven, he aspired to be a professional filmmaker.
 Between 1981 and 1983, Nolan enrolled at Barrow Hills, a Catholic prep school in Witley, Surrey.
-In his teenage years, Nolan started making films with Adrien and Roko Belic.
+In his teenage years, Nolan began making films with Adrien and Roko Belic.
 Nolan and Roko co-directed the surreal 8 mm Tarantella (1989), which was shown on Image Union, an independent film and video showcase on the Public Broadcasting Service.
 (Note: Nolan has continued his collaboration with the Belic brothers, receiving a credit for his editorial assistance on their Oscar-nominated documentary Genghis Blues (1999).)
 In 2021, after a fan posted a copy of Tarantella online, Nolan's production company filed a copyright infringement claim to have the film removed.